 Every portion of the silk yoga swing is rated for over 2000 pounds.
 The points in the ceiling where our hammock fitness equipment is suspended have been placed by a professional.

 The difference between fear and excitement in the body is relaxation.
 In hammock fitness, we bring ourselves to presence before we begin class.
 During an inversion you are only 3 inches off the ground.

 Who would you recommend should be cautious with an hammock fitness class?

 People who are or have very high or low blood pressure, easy onset vertigo, pregnancy, glaucoma, recent surgery, heart disease, osteoporosis, bone weakness, recent head injury, cerebral sclerosis, propensity for fainting, artificial hips, carpal tunnel syndrome, severe arthritis, sinusitis or head cold, recent stroke, botox injections (within 6 hours).

 One to one and a half hour private sessions are available by appointment for $50.00 per hour.
 Breaks are given to those students that come more than once a week.
 Please call Karen for details.
 858-531-5975

 Yoga is for everyone.
-We offer a variety of classes for every level and style.
+I offer a variety of classes for every level and style.
 Don't know what you like?
 Come visit a few classes.